School Psychologist of the Year Award

 Selection and Notification

-A panel of reviewers (state delegates and a former SPY recipient) will read and rate the materials and determine the top candidate.
+A panel of reviewers made up of NASP leaders (state delegates, committee chairs, and a former SPY recipient) will read and rate the materials and determine the top candidate.
 All candidates and nominators will be informed of the outcome by email.
-Reviewer ratings will be completed by late October.
-The award recipient will be notified by late November and other candidates and nominators will be notified in mid-December.
+Reviewer ratings will be completed in October.
+The award recipient and their nominator will be notified in November, and other candidates and their nominators will be notified in December.
 An official NASP announcement will be made to NASP members in early January.

-For any questions regarding the School Psychologist of the Year Award, nomination procedures, or selection criteria, please contact Katherine Campbell, Chair of the Awards Subcommittee.
+If you have any questions regarding the School Psychologist of the Year Award, please contact Joy Jaranilla, Manager of Leadership Support and she will forward your question to the appropriate leader.

 Nominator Contact Sheet